-You can file a claim even if you were hurt in a minor accident that someone else caused.
+You could file a claim even if you were hurt in a minor accident someone else caused.
 Here are some of the circumstances under which people may consider filing a claim:

-- The injury occurred during an accident that was caused by another person’s reckless or negligent actions.
+- The injury occurred during an accident caused by another person’s reckless or negligent actions.

-- The injury resulted in different types of financial loss, such as vehicle damage and lost income.
+- The injury resulted in financial loss, including vehicle damage and lost income.

 - The accident resulted in bodily injury or physical damage that led to avoidable medical expenses, such as cuts, burns, and broken bones, which are some of the most common injuries that accidents cause.

-A person can seek compensation if they file their personal injury claim or lawsuit within the prescribed time limitations.
-Contact an experienced Philadelphia personal injury attorney to learn how you can pursue a fair settlement for their injuries and other damages that you suffered in your accident.
+People can seek compensation if they file their injury claim or lawsuit within the prescribed time limitations.
+Contact an experienced Philadelphia personal injury attorney to learn how you can pursue a fair settlement for their injuries and other damages you suffered in your accident.